vsrinivas/fuchsia/src/connectivity/network/netstack3/docs/HACKING.md

 **NOTE:** At the time of this writing, Netstack3 is not complete enough to allow for dynamic package download and install.
-So make sure that every package that you'll need is included in your `fx set` line using the `--with-base` argument, which will have those packages be part of the monolith system image.
+So make sure that every package that you'll need is included in your `fx set` line using the `--with-base` argument, which will have those packages be part of the base system.

 ## Running